pmjones/adr/OBJECTIONS.md

 > N.b.: [MVP has been retired](http://www.martinfowler.com/eaaDev/ModelViewPresenter.html) in favor of [_Supervising Controller_](http://www.martinfowler.com/eaaDev/SupervisingPresenter.html) and [_Passive View_](http://www.martinfowler.com/eaaDev/PassiveScreen.html).

-At first, this seems like a candidate match for ADR, especially in that the _Passive View_ and the _Model_ have no dependencies on each other as noted on the _Passive View_ page.
+At first, this looks like a candidate match for ADR, especially in that the _Passive View_ and the _Model_ have no dependencies on each other as noted on the _Passive View_ page.
 From Fowler's narrative:

 > Supervising Controller uses a controller both to handle input response but also to manipulate the view to handle more complex view logic ...
 >
 > A Passive View handles this by reducing the behavior of the UI components to the absolute minimum by using a controller that not just handles responses to user events, but also does all the updating of the view.
 This allows testing to be focused on the controller with little risk of problems in the view.

-Let us examine this a little more closely.
+Let us examine this a little more closely:

 - _Model_ and the _Domain_ map closely, as they do in MVC.